tonychoe/hotrod/README.md

 * Switched Zap logger to the production pre-set from the development (cmd/root.go)
 * Switched the default metric expression to prometheus format
+* Replaced the URL of jquery js from local to the CDN, so Hotrod can run well behind of proxy

 ## Running